 - 1 teaspoon baking powder

-Combine 1 cup butter, sugar, and egg in large bowl.
+Combine 1 cup butter, sugar, and egg in a large bowl.
 Beat at medium speed until creamy.
 Add all remaining cookie ingredients; beat at low speed until well mixed.
 Divide dough into thirds; wrap in each plastic food wrap.
 Refrigerate at least 2 hours or until firm.

 Heat oven to 400°.
-Roll out dough on lightly floured surface, one-third at a time (keeping remaining dough refrigerated), to 1/8-inch thickness.
+Roll out dough on a lightly floured surface, one-third at a time (keeping remaining dough refrigerated), to 1/8-inch thickness.
 Cut with 2-inch cookie cutters.
 Place 1 inch apart onto ungreased cookie sheets.
-Bake 6-10 minutes or until edges are lightly browned.
-Cool 1 minute on cookie sheet; remove to cooling rack.
+Bake for 6-10 minutes or until edges are lightly browned.
+Cool for 1 minute on cookie sheet; remove to cooling rack.
 Cool completely.

 Make Snow Ice Cream